Recommendations

 |

-REC210-0647 | B - Preparedness | 1 - Land-use and building regs | 7.9 | The Department of Environment and Resource Management should ensure that, when applications for a material change of use for an environmentally relevant activity are approved by the department, the details of those activities, including their nature and location, are provided to the council withi |
+REC210-0646 | 1 - Land-use and building regs | 7.8 | The Department of Environment and Resource Management should amend the template assessment report used to assess applications for a material change of use for environmentally relevant activities so that it prompts departmental officers to give specific consideration, as part of the assessment pro |

 |